I Got Into an Accident While Driving a Rental Car, Now What?

 - Pain and suffering

-Personal car insurance often—but not always—applies if you’re in a rental car accident.
+Personal car insurance often — but not always — applies if you’re in a rental car accident.
 It depends on the state where you have your personal policy and the type of coverage that you have.

 Your personal car insurance can be a welcome relief when you’re in an accident in a rental car.
 You may have bodily injury coverage as well as collision and comprehensive that extends to your rental car.
 Collision and comprehensive may take the place of a collision damage waiver when there is damage to the rental car.

-- Coverage you elected from the rental car company (bodily injury or a collision damage waiver)
+- Coverage you elected from the rental car company

 - Your own personal car insurance

-- PIP
+- PIP / PDL

 - Bodily injury liability